cloudogu/integration-tests/README.md

 The integration tests are executed via gauge an light-weight cross-platform test automation tool.
 To run the tests you have to download gauge as described.

 - Download Gauge from http://getgauge.io/get-started/.
-- Then execute the folowing commands:
+- Then execute the following commands:
 ```
 unzip gauge-$VERSION-$OS.$ARCH.zip
 ./install.sh